anjesh/moldova-open-contracting-data-challenges/README.md

-# Moldova Open Contracting - Data Challenges
+# Moldova Open Contracting - Data Challenge

 This repo is developed for the data challenge session on the Moldova Open Contracting portal launch.
 The portal is open source (see [github](https://github.com/egovmd/opencontracting)) and is available at http://opencontracting.date.gov.md/